Behavior tree: Requirements translation

-For requirements represented as behavior trees, this amounts to finding where the root node of one tree occurs in some other behavior tree and integrating the two trees at that node.

-The example below illustrates requirement integration for two requirements, R1 and R3.
-In other words, it shows how these two requirements interact.

 Operations on integrated behavior trees

 Once an integrated behavior tree has been composed, there are a number of important operations that can be performed upon it.

 Inspection: defect detection and correction

 In general, many defects become much more visible when there is an integrated view of the requirements and each requirement has been placed in the behavior context where it needs to execute.
 For example, it is much easier to tell whether a set of conditions or events emanating from a node is complete and consistent.
 The traceability tags also make it easy to refer back to the original natural-language requirements.
 There is also the potential to automate a number of defect and consistency checks on an integrated behavior tree.

 When all defects have been corrected and the IBT is logically consistent and complete, it becomes a model behavior tree (MBT), which serves as a formal specification for the system's behavior that has been constructed out of the original requirements.
 This is the clearly defined stopping point for the analysis phase.
 With other modeling notations and methods (i.e. UML), it is less clear-cut when modelling can stop.
 In some cases, parts of a model behavior tree may need to be transformed to make the specification executable.
 Once an MBT has been made executable, it is possible to carry out a number of other dependability checks.